nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-07-28-majority-sensing-consortia-checkpoint.md

 **Images:**

-Featured image courtesy of Photo courtesy of [Michael Schiffer](https://unsplash.com/photos/13UugSL9q7A).
+Featured image courtesy of [Michael Schiffer](https://unsplash.com/photos/13UugSL9q7A).

 Image of a microbial community on sand courtesy of the Lewis Lab at Northeastern University.
 [Image created](https://www.flickr.com/photos/adonofrio/4477413475) by Anthony D'Onofrio, William H. Fowle, Eric J. Stewart and Kim Lewis.